 Kindly please inform me of any links or downloads that are NOT working properly.

-NEW!!!
 I have a dream ...
 Crossed Quadrilaterals: A Missed Lakatosian Opportunity?
-Presents some prose in the form of a critical satire of the still dominant practice in mathematics education to exclude crossed quadrilaterals from the set of quadrilaterals.
-The accompanying paper briefly discusses this practice as a missed opportunity to engage students in a genuine Lakatosian experience.
+Initially presents some prose in the form of a critical satire of the still dominant practice in mathematics education to exclude crossed quadrilaterals from the set of quadrilaterals.
+The accompanying, follow-up paper briefly discusses this practice as a missed opportunity to engage students in a genuine Lakatosian experience.
 Philosophy of Mathematics Education Journal, July 2015. , 451 KB, PDF.

 Slaying a Geometrical Monster: Finding the Area of a Crossed Quadrilateral.
 Discusses how to find the area of a crossed quadrilateral and to prove Varignon's theorem in the case when the quadrilateral becomes crossed.
 Scottish Mathematical Council Journal, 44 (Dec 2014), pp. 71-74; Learning and Teaching Mathematics, No. 18, June 2015, pp. 23-28, 332 KB, PDF.
 A dynamic geometry sketch is available online at Varignon's Theorem: the crossed case.